Combinatorics of finite abelian groups and Weil representations: Introduction

 In order to concentrate on the important ideas without being distracted by technicalities, the main body of this paper uses the setting of finite abelian groups.
 Section~\ref{sec:finite-modules} explains how to carry over the results to finitely generated torsion modules over discrete valuation rings and even more generally, finite modules over Dedekind domains.

-As for prerequisites, we use the fairly simple combinatorial theory of orbits in finite abelian groups developed by us in \cite{2010arXiv1005.5222D} (the relevant part is recalled in Section~\ref{sec:orbits}), well-known basic facts about Heisenberg groups and Weil representations which are recalled in Section~\ref{sec:basic-definitions} (of which simple proofs can be found in \cite{gdft}), and the standard combinatorial theory of \poset s, as set out in Chapter~3 of Stanley's book \cite{MR1442260}.
+To obtain our results, we use the combinatorial theory of orbits in finite abelian groups developed by us in \cite{MR2793603} (the relevant part is recalled in Section~\ref{sec:orbits}), well-known basic facts about Heisenberg groups and Weil representations which are recalled in Section~\ref{sec:basic-definitions} (of which simple proofs can be found in \cite{gdft}), and the standard combinatorial theory of \poset s, as set out in Chapter~3 of Stanley's book \cite{MR1442260}.